 If you rotate at least two pairs of good quality cotton sheets, they’ll likely last you a few years—often longer if you wash them weekly.
 But that’s only if you treat them right.

 Wash in warm water and never, ever throw them in a hot drier for a full cycle.
 Instead, dry them on the hot setting for 15 minutes so they’re no longer soaking wet and then hang them to dry outside (or over a chair or inexpensive rack).
 “That is what will guarantee extending their lifespan,” says Goodman.
 The environment—and your gas or electricity bill—will thank you, too.

 When to cheap out

 Need to cover a kid’s bed?
 It’s fine to buy inexpensive bedding from, say, Ikea—especially if there are going to be bed-wetting accidents.
 The guest room is another place where you can save money.
 A set of soft, microfibre everyday sheets from Bed, Bath and Beyond is only $44 (with plenty of great user reviews) and will do the trick if it’s only used from time to time.

 Do you really need a top sheet?

-Here’s one more surefire way to slash money on sheets, particularly if you yearn for quality, but are on a budget: don’t use a top sheet.
+Here’s one more surefire way to slash money on sheets, particularly if you yearn for quality on a budget: don’t use a top sheet.
 Goodman says no one in her family does, and she herself can’t stand getting tangled up in it either.
 In fact, a significant number of her customers buy only fitted sheets.
 Just be sure to gently wash your duvet cover or blanket each week to erase the “ick” factor.